splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 Let's get started!

 ## Setup
-If you haven't already, you'll first need to grab the Splunk Application Framework from GitHub.
-To get yourself setup, get over to [the Splunk App Framework GitHub repo](https://github.com/splunk/splunk-appframework) and follow the instructions on that page.
+If you haven't already, you'll first need to grab the Splunk App Framework from GitHub.
+To get yourself set up, get over to [the Splunk App Framework GitHub repo](https://github.com/splunk/splunk-appframework) and follow the instructions on that page.

-Once you've gotten the framework setup, type
+Once you've gotten the framework set up, create a new empty app and start the framework by entering:

     ./appfx createapp musicdashboard
     ./appfx run

-**NOTE**: For all the examples in this post, we use the Chrome browser, since we will eventually be using some features only supported by that browser.
-When following along, use Chrome for the best experience.
+**NOTE**: For all the examples in this post, we use Google Chrome because it's the only browser that supports some of the features we will use.
+So when following along, use Chrome for the best experience.

-Navigate to server/apps/musicdashboard and update the first string in your `__init__.py` to something friendly, like "Music dashboard!"
+Navigate to **$APPFRAMEWORK_HOME/server/apps/musicdashboard** and update the first string in your `__init__.py` to something friendly, like "Music dashboard!"

-Then, navigate to localhost:3000/appfx/ and observe that the musicdashboard app has been created.
+Then, navigate to <i>http://localhost:3000/appfx/</i> and observe that your new musicdashboard app appears on the Splunk App Framework home page with the other apps.

 Now we'll need some demo data.
-Grab the CSV file located [here](http://github.com/splunk/splunk-demo-musicdashboard/splunkd/lookups/musicdata.csv) TODO verify link. and drop it in the server/apps/music-dashboard/splunkd/lookups folder.
+Grab the CSV file located [here](http://github.com/splunk/splunk-demo-musicdashboard/master/musicdashboard/splunkd/lookups/musicdata.csv) and drop it in the **$APPFRAMEWORK_HOME/server/apps/musicdashboard/splunkd/lookups** folder (you'll need to create that subfolder).

-TODO point to github repo of this example, linked somewhere TODO images before each section
+At any time, you can take a look at the [splunk-demo-musicdashboard repository](http://github.com/splunk/splunk-demo-musicdashboard), which includes the source code for each step of this example.

 ## Step 0: Basic Dashboard
 ![Basic dashboard](step0.png)

 Before we dive into the more advanced features of the Splunk App Framework, let's build a basic dashboard, very reminiscent of a dashboard you might find in existing Splunk Apps found on Splunkbase.

-First, navigate to the server/apps/music-dashboard folder.
-Open up home.html, which was placed there are part of the `createapp` setup.
+First, navigate to the **$APPFRAMEWORK_HOME/server/apps/musicdashboard/templates** folder, and open home.html in an editor.
+This HTML file was placed there as part of the `createapp` setup.
 Let's make a few dashboard panels using our demo data from the setup portion.
 We'll make the following dashboards:

 * A chart showing the artists most searched for
 * A result table showing the songs most downloaded
 * A chart showing the artists most downloaded

-Something to note is that the Splunk App Framework comes pre-canned with [Bootstrap styles](http://twitter.github.com/bootstrap/), so some of the layout patterns you'll see below are in that vein.
+Something to note is that the Splunk App Framework includes [Bootstrap styles](http://twitter.github.com/bootstrap/), so some of the layout patterns you'll see below are in that vein.

-Let's add some CSS to the CSS block of our HTML template file:
+Let's add some CSS to the CSS block of our HTML template file by replacing the `{% block css %}` with this:

 	{% block css %}